-B4 You Hit Send …learn to edit the hell out of it.
+Before You Hit Send (or press publish)…learn to edit the hell out of it.

-Join editor Angela James in the 3-week online self-editing course authors are raving about, and get hands-on experience with the building blocks of self-editing.
+Join editor Angela James in the 4-week online self-editing course authors are raving about, and get hands-on experience with the building blocks of self-editing.

 “Thank you for making the focus broad enough to cover all fiction writing.
 I never felt ‘this is the wrong class for me’.”

 — September 2016 attendee

 In this work-at-your-own-pace workshop, written lessons are presented daily in a clear, entertaining and easy-to-understand way.
 Newly added video explanations enhance individual lessons and learning.

 - Why we shouldn’t put too much emphasis on writing “rules”

 - How to get to showing instead of telling but…